 Garlic Bread | ChopChop

-We love this method: you mix up a batch of the garlic mixture, and then spread it on toasted bread.
-The bread stays toasty and crispy (instead of getting steamed and soggy the way it does if you wrap it in foil), and you can keep leftover garlic topping in the refrigerator to use next time.
-You might even find yourself spreading a little on a single piece of toast!
+We love this method: you mix up a batch of the garlic mixture, and spread it on toasted bread.
+The bread stays toasty and crispy (instead of getting steamed and soggy the way it does if you wrap it in foil).
+You might even find yourself putting it on pasta or a baked potato.

 - Turn the oven on and set it to broil.
-Carefully cut the bread in half lengthwise (this is a job for an adult), and set the halves on the baking sheet, cut side up.
-Put the baking sheet on the top rack of the oven (this is a job for an adult) and broil until the bread is golden brown.
+Carefully cut the bread in half lengthwise, and set the halves on the baking sheet, cut side up.
+Put the baking sheet on the top rack of the oven and broil until the bread is golden brown.
 Keep a close eye on it, since this will happen quickly.
-With the help of your adult, carefully remove the bread from the oven.
+Carefully remove the bread from the oven.

-- Use the spoon or brush to coat each half with the garlic butter.
+- Coat each half with the garlic butter.
 Slice each half into 4 pieces and serve hot.
 Store leftover garlic butter, covered, in the refrigerator for up to 2 weeks.